-I have revisited toddler land over the holidays with three little grandies under three – with two busy toilet training – all in one house … mine!
+I was recently toddler land, with three little grandies under three – with two busy toilet training – all in one house — mine!

-There is no better way for a parenting educator who explores parenting children from birth to adulthood than having a living refresher course.
+There is no better way for a parenting educator to brush up on old skills than having a living refresher course in front of them.

-2. Communication – this is one of the biggest areas of frustration in toddler land.
-Helping to work out how to meet an unmet need of a little person who has no words, or whose words you simply cannot identify is incredibly frustrating for both of you.
-Know that toddlers cannot hear what you are saying when they are struggling with big ugly feelings – even if you shout!
+This is one of the biggest areas of frustration in toddler land.
+Helping to work out how to meet an unmet need of a little person who has no words, or whose words you simply cannot identify, is incredibly frustrating for both of you.
+Know that toddlers cannot hear what you are saying when they are struggling with big, ugly feelings – even if you shout!
 Being able to see the world through their eyes can really help.
 Learning to pause, get down on their level and really listen – often to what they’re not saying – can be incredibly helpful and also respectful.
 You could try my parental pause …

 MORE Learning and Development